Easy Raspberry Scones with Lemon-Vanilla Icing

 - made with simple ingredients (in just one bowl!)

 - tender and flaky in the center

 - massive! (this recipe makes six generously large scones)

 … and basically the perfect homemade summer breakfast!

 My version of scones are a sweetened up version of traditional baking powder biscuits, in this case rippled with swirls of raspberry.
 They’re light and flaky, with lots of fruit throughout, tons of buttery flavor, and rustic, craggly tops that dimple under a sweet glaze.

 One thing I love about this recipe is that it doesn’t require specialty ingredients.
 All of these things are in my fridge and pantry just about all the time.
 No special trip to the store required for a buttermilk carton that I’ll only need a third of.

 The ingredients you’ll need to make basic scones:

-- Vanilla: always use the good stuff, just a splash of pure vanilla extract will really boost the flavor.
+- vanilla: always use the real stuff, just a splash of pure vanilla extract will really boost the flavor.

 At their core, scones are really easy to make.
 My recipe takes just one bowl and a whopping eight basic ingredients to make.
 But, there are some tricks and techniques that ensure you end up with scones that are light, tender, and delicious – no boring, hard-as-a-rock scones here!